Skip to main content

 deno run --allow-read=/etc --deny-read=/etc/hosts script.ts

-# Deny all read access to disk, disabling permission prompts.
+# Deny all read access to disk, disabling permission prompts for reads.

 Definition: --allow-write[=<PATH>...] or -W[=<PATH>...]